RedHorseVR/VFC_Tag_Parser/README.md

 A generalized parser for any language code structured tagging with mapping for VFC tools usage

-#BASIC FUNCITON - WORK IN PROGRESS
+#BASIC FUNCTION - WORK IN PROGRESS

 The languages dir contians a set of _lang files that are used to do language specific parsing